 • Oct 10

-Schedule 1 of the Building Act 2004 sets out what building work can be done without a building consent—things like small pergolas, like-for-like replacements, general maintenance or basic repairs and maintenance.
+Schedule 1 of the Building Act 2004 sets out the types of building work that can be carried out without a building consent.

 What Work Requires an LBP?

-• Structure – e.g. removing or altering load-bearing walls, beams, or framing.
+• Structure: altering or removing load-bearing walls, beams, or framing

-• Additions & Conversions – e.g. extending your house, converting a garage or basement to living space, or adding a secondary dwelling.
+• Additions & Conversions: extending your home, adding a secondary dwelling, or converting a garage or basement

-• Decks & Outdoors – e.g. building decks higher than 1.5m, installing balustrades, or altering a roof structure.
+• Decks & Outdoors: decks higher than 1.5 m, balustrades, or changes to roof structures

-If the work falls under RBW, a Qualified builder can not complete this work without an LBP to oversee the work and sign it off.
+If the work falls under RBW, a qualified builder cannot complete it without an LBP to oversee and sign it off.
+The LBP must provide a Record of Work, which is required by council for approval.

 Why Does It Matter?

-Unfortunately, not every builder explains these rules properly.
-Some unlicensed builders say work can be done under Schedule 1, when in reality it cant, leaving homeowners in a difficult predicument.
+Unfortunately, not every builder explains these rules clearly.
+Some unlicensed builders tell homeowners that certain work falls under Schedule 1 when it doesn’t — leaving you in a difficult position later.

-• Clarify what’s covered under Schedule 1 and what isn’t.
+✅ We’ll clarify what’s covered under Schedule 1 and what isn’t

 The Bottom Line